Polish women and Polish girls are at the forefront of a cultural change in their country.

 Famke Janssen went on to be the lustful killer, but the Natalya the scientist was the one for me.

 Other well-known lady Poles that must be mentioned:

 - Emilia Plater – a heroic Polish woman, born in the Polish-Lithuanian Commonwealth.
 She was at the forefront of the November 1830 uprising against Russia.

 - Krystyna Skarbek – an agent of the British Special Operation Executive during WW2.
 She’s best known for her unorthodox missions and daring exploits again Germany in occupied Poland.

 - Irena Szewińska – Poland’s most-decorated female Olympian, winning a total of 7 medals in the field of athletics.

-While I did start this article saying not all women are the same, there are a few things I’ve found a lot of Polish women have in common.
+While I did start this article saying not all women are the same, there are a few things I’ve found a lot of Polski kobiety have in common.

-- Super-model beauty – When I ask some of my Polish guy friends what their partners do, so many casually say ‘oh she’s a model’.
-Then, when I get the chance to meet his girlfriend, I see he is batting way above his average.
+- Super-model beauty – There are many beautiful Polish men, but when I ask some of my Polish guy friends what their partners do, so many casually say ‘oh she’s a model’.
+Then, when I get the chance to meet his girlfriend, I see he’s batting way above his average.

 Kasia ‘Jac’ Jagacial.
 Source.